 In the end, we want to create a positive, memorable visit for the little ones.
 Dr. Malinowski and his staff have young children of their own which makes them very experienced and aware of the needs and fears that can exist with young people.
 We hope you entrust us with addressing your children’s dental needs as we do not take this responsibility lightly.

-Our staff are trained in all modalities of sedation and Dr. Malinowski has received extensive training in intravenous sedation.
-He is licenced by the British Columbia College of Dental Surgeons to provide this service for his patients.
+Our staff are trained in different modalities of sedation and Dr. Malinowski has received extensive training in intravenous sedation.
+He is licensed by the British Columbia College of Dental Surgeons to provide this service for his patients.

 All our staff are sensitive to the varying degrees of anxiety people may have.
 We cater to your individual needs and strive to exceed all your expectations.
 Our goal…with time…is to lessen the amount of anxiety you feel in a dental setting, and thereby continue regular healthy dental maintenance.